seinecle/blog/_posts/2028-06-28-highered-ai-web.md

 ## Internet and the web left the core of the pedagogical experience suprisingly untouched

-When compared to the direct, destructive effects the web continues to have on other cultural domains (the news media, the movie industry, bookstores, ...), we can be suprised that highered remains quite stable and unscathed by the web.
+When compared to the direct, destructive effects the web continues to have on other cultural domains (the news media, the movie industry, bookstores, ...), we can be suprised that higher education remains quite stable and unscathed by the web and the digital economy.
 The core experience in higher education remains offline: a pedagogical activity led by a professor in a classroom full of students.
-Schools and universities have been transformed by web-era technologies of course (emails, learning management systems, video conferencing, etc.), but these innovations remain decidedly at the door of the classroom.
-Even touch-enabled connected blackboards (when present in a classroom) are seldom used in practice.
+Schools and universities have been transformed by web-era technologies of course (emails, learning management systems, video conferencing, online recruitment systems, etc.), but these innovations remain decidedly at the door of the classroom.
+Even touch-enabled connected blackboards (when present in a classroom) are used with moderation, in my experience.

 ## Big data and data science have led to the creation of specialized courses and programs